Peig Sayers: Island Life

 Instead, Peig moved to the Great Blasket Island after her brother arranged for her to marry Pádraig Ó Guithín, a fisherman and native of the island, nine years her senior, on 13 February 1892.
 Pádraig and Peig had eleven children, of whom only six survived their mother.
 Three died in infancy, and an eight year old girl, Siobhán, died from measles.

 Norwegian linguist and Celticist Carl Marstrander stayed on the island while studying the Corca Dhuibhne dialect of Munster Irish in 1907 and later persuaded Robin Flower of the British Museum to similarly visit the Blaskets.
-In turn this led the great English Celticists Kenneth H. Jackson to visit during the summers of 1932-37, and Peig's storytelling influenced his ideas about oral tradition considerably.
+In turn this led the great English Celticist Kenneth H. Jackson to visit during the summers of 1932-37, and Peig's storytelling influenced his ideas about oral tradition considerably.
 Flower and Jackson were keenly appreciative of Peig Sayers' storytelling skills.
 They recorded her and brought her stories to the attention of the academic world.

 After the Easter Rising of 1916, Peig hung up a framed picture of the 16 executed Irish Volunteers and Irish Citizen Army leaders in the family's cottage in Great Blasket island.
 During a search of the island by the Black and Tans during the subsequent Irish War of Independence, a terrified Pádraig Ó Guithín ordered his wife to take the picture down before she got them all killed.
 Even though Peig indignantly refused, the search party did not harm anyone in their family.

 Pádraig Ó Guithín died in April 1923.
 The remaining children, like many islanders, emigrated to America.
 Last to leave was Mícheál, called 'an File’ (The Poet), who sailed in 1929.
 From then on Peig lived only with her elderly, partially blind brother-in-law, Mícheál.

 During the 1930s a Dublin teacher, Máire Ní Chinnéide, who was also a regular visitor to the Blaskets, urged Peig to tell her life story to her son Mícheál.
 Peig was illiterate in the Irish language, having received her early schooling only through the medium of English.
 She dictated her biography to Mícheál, who then sent the manuscript pages to Máire Ní Chinnéide in Dublin.
 Ní Chinnéide then edited the manuscript for its publication in 1936.

 Over several years from 1938 Peig dictated 350 ancient legends, ghost stories, folktales, and religious stories to Seosamh Ó Dálaigh of the Irish Folklore Commission (while another source tallies 432 items collected by Ó Dálaigh from her, some 5,000 pages of material).
 Peig had a vast repertoire of tales, ranging from the Fenian Cycle of Irish mythology to romantic and supernatural stories.